Jury duty in Ontario

 If you complete the juror questionnaire and are eligible for jury duty, you may receive a summons in the mail up to three years after completing the questionnaire.

 If you receive a summons for jury duty you are legally required to attend at the time and place on your summons.
-Contact the court location listed on your summons if you have questions.

 The location, date and time on your summons may change.
 If there is a change, you will be notified by the court.